 MISS MAY CRAIG: He never got over it.

 In 1944, May Craig got accredited as a war correspondent and gave eyewitness accounts of the V-bombing in London, the Battle of Normandy and the liberation of Paris.
 All the while, she kept up a running battle with the military brass who tried to keep her away from the war news.

-After the war, she continued writing her column and was a frequent panelist on Meet the Press.
-Washington Post editor Meg Greenfield called her a hard-driving reporter who was known for her doggedness in asking questions.
+After the war, she continued writing her column.
+She frequently appeared on Meet the Press.
+Washington Post editor Meg Greenfield called her a hard-driving reporter known for her doggedness in asking questions.
 Wrote Greenfield,

 She used to pull her chair up until she was right under the nose of Everett Dirksen at his crowded, nontelevised weekly Q-and-A sessions in the Senate Press Gallery, and she would never release him from her fixed, accusing stare, except when she took notes.
 “Does that answer your question, May dear?”
 Dirksen invariably asked, with mock solicitude, at the end of his remarks, to which, with a disgusted shake of her hat, she would just as invariably reply, “No.”

 Craig is credited with getting language into the 1964 Civil Rights Act that extend some of its provisions to women.
-It’s called the ‘May Craig Amendment.’
-According to some people, civil rights opponents supported the amendment because they thought it was too preposterous to pass.
+Called the ‘CMay Craig Amendment,’ civil rights opponents supported the amendment because they thought it too preposterous to pass.

 By the 1960s she was an elderly woman who wore flowered hats and gloves and didn’t seem to mind being treated as a harmless crank or dotty old lady.
-She was still as tough as her middle-aged, male competitors.
+She still had as much toughness as her middle-aged, male competitors.